Frequently Asked Questions

 Do you have a favourite food?
 Chocolate and fresh bread - hmmmmm

 Do you have a favourite movie?
 Hmmmm?
 I love movies, but I forget them.
 I know I liked 'The Shawshank Redemption' and Disney's 'Cinderella'.
-I watch a lot of dvds and love going to the movies.
-I have been known to spend a WHOLE day watching DVDs
+I watch a lot of shows.
+I have been known to spend a WHOLE day watching tv shows and movies

 What is the most fun thing about being an author?
-Getting letters from people and writing funny bits.
+Getting messages from people and writing funny bits.

 Where do you like to go on your holidays?
 Somewhere different every year.
 We’ve been to most places in New Zealand and have a HUGE map which we’ve documented our travels.
 In the last few years, we, as a family have enjoyed exploring Central Otago.
 Our favourite place at the moment is Naseby.